User Interface#

 We recommend starting with XR Twin’s default navigation style preset for the best experience.

-You can set your preferred navigation preset globally, at the application level, ensuring all new projects default to your chosen style, or you can set it at project level.
+You can set your preferred navigation preset globally, at application level, ensuring all new projects default to your chosen style, or you can set it at project level.

 To select your global favorite navigation preset from the Project Launcher: